Developing your own Medical Clinic Website

 • Regularly update the site to keep information fresh.
 This is especially important for private clinics to drive traffic to your site from a marketing perspective.
 Google rewards regularly updated sites and increases visibility in Google search.

-Websites are the basic foundation in forming an open and important dialogue with your patients, outside of the examination room.
+In summary, websites are the basic foundation in forming an open and important dialogue with your patients, outside of the examination room.
+Primary care clinics and specialty clinics would all benefit from the adoption of a website.